 - Importing ready-made solutions which are available online.
 I’m talking about GTM recipes (here’s a large collection of them).

-- You’re maintaining separate GTM containers in different environments, like a development or staging site, and you want to export data from one environment and import to another.
+- You’re maintaining separate GTM containers in different environments, like a development or staging site, and you want to export data from one environment and import it to another.

 How to Import Google Tag Manager Container?